 Learning a foreign language can be a daunting task, especially when throwing in the mix of moving to an unfamiliar place with a whole new culture.
 However, it is also one of the most rewarding decisions that you could make, and study abroad is the perfect way to step out of your comfort zone and embrace a new language on a whole other level.
-So, here are the top four tips and tricks that I found to help me through the journey of improving my Spanish fluency while living in Seville, Spain.
+So, here are the top four tips and tricks that I found to help me through the journey of improving my Spanish fluency while living and studying abroad in Seville, Spain.

 1. Listen to music in the language